 - an appointment of Hughes Solicitors as executors;

-- whether there is any dispute between beneficiaries.
+- whether there is any dispute between beneficiaries; or

-The following Schedule of Fees indicates the time we anticipate would be required to deal with a typical* estate of various values, charged at a partner’s or senior solicitor’s hourly rate of £270 plus VAT.
+The following Schedule of Fees indicates the time we anticipate would be required to deal with various value estates charged at a partner’s or senior solicitor’s hourly rate of £295 plus VAT.

 Gross Estate Value Range of costs (incl.
 VAT)